kno10/reversegeocode/README.md

   need to process it in sequence.
-There are optimized data structures in the PBF file format that exploit delta compression; and strings are shared via a dictionary - and trust me, you don't want to process the XML dump using a DOM parser either.
+There are optimized data structures in the PBF file format that exploit delta compression; and strings are shared via a dictionary - and trust me, you don't want to process the XML dump using a DOM parser and XPath either...
+- Polygons in OSM are tricky, in particular [multipolygons](http://wiki.openstreetmap.org/wiki/Relation:multipolygon)

 My first prototypes on the full data always were running out of memory; reducing the data set via Osmosis did not work, as it led to missing ways.
 So I needed